abikoy/academic-assignment-helper/README.md

 #### 3. Authorize Your Requests

+ Authorize Your Session
-1. Click the **"Authorize"** button at the top of the page (🔓 icon)
+Open the Authorization Dialog: Click the "Authorize" button (or the lock icon 🔓) at the top of the Swagger UI page.

-2. Paste your token in the "Value" field
-3. Click "Authorize"
-4. Click "Close"
+Enter Credentials: In the dialog box that appears:

+Enter a valid username (e.g. student@example.com).

+Enter the corresponding password (e.g. password123).

+Confirm and Close: Click the "Authorize" button at the bottom of the dialog, then click "Close".
 5. Now you're logged in! 🎉

 #### 4. Upload an Assignment